Leoat12/toread-cli/README.md

 ---

-## Features To Do
+## Features Developed

-- [x] Save an article.
+- Save an article.
 Just give the URL and the title of the article will be extracted from the website.
-- [x] Tag your articles to make it more organized.
+- Tag your articles to make it more organized.
-- [x] Get a list of all articles saved.
+- Get a list of all articles saved.
-- [x] Open multiple article at once.
+- Open multiple article at once.
-- [x] Delete an article.
+- Delete an article.
-- [x] Open an article in your default browser using its ID.
+- Open an article in your default browser using its ID.
-- [x] Update article tags and information.
+- Update article tags and information.

+## Features To Develop

-- [ ] Update an article with a status: "To Read", "Reading", "Read", among others.
+- Update an article with a status: "To Read", "Reading", "Read", among others.
-- [ ] Search by tags.
+- Search by tags.
-- [ ] Archive articles.
+- Archive articles.
-- [ ] Delete article by selecting it.
+- Delete article by selecting it.
 So, we don't need to know the id of each article.
-- [ ] Backup to the cloud (Google Drive or any other storage service).
+- Backup to the cloud (Google Drive or any other storage service).
-- [ ] Sync your articles through multiple PCs.
+- Sync your articles through multiple PCs.
-- [ ] Make the styling more cool.
+- Make the styling more cool.

 Please feel free to give comments about the features listed and suggest new ones.